UCREL/hex-website/src/index.md

 ## Why is it called 'Hex'?
 'Hex' is named after an elaborate, Rube Goldberg-esque, magic-powered computer housed at Unseen University in the city of Ankh-Morpork, in author Terry Pratchett's Discworld series.
-It consists of a very large number of esoteric components including (but not limited to) an entire any colony, large numbers of interconnected glass tubes, a mouse, and a stuffed teddy bear; the removal of any of which causes Hex to cease operating.
+It consists of a very large number of esoteric components including (but not limited to) an entire ant colony, large numbers of interconnected glass tubes, a mouse, and a stuffed teddy bear; the removal of any of which causes Hex to cease operating.

 > 'Of course, Hex doesn't actually think.
 Not as such.
 It just appears to be thinking.'
 >